Building a rail future in North Carolina

 We support and promote rail improvements because we believe that it makes sense for safety, economic development and job creation in our state.
 North Carolina’s passenger train services play a vital role in spurring job growth and connecting citizens and visitors to opportunities and important services.

-The state-supported Piedmont trains from Raleigh to Charlotte and fecledmi.org Carolinian trains from Charlotte to behindmagazine.com Washington, D.C., continue to be among the http://inaures.com/buy-levitra-online-usa most rapidly growing in the Amtrak system, setting new ridership and revenue records in federal fiscal year 2013, according to a recent annual report released by Amtrak.
+The state-supported Piedmont trains from Raleigh to Charlotte and http://www.dorrigo.com/viagra-tablet Carolinian trains from Charlotte to we like it canadian pharmacy Washington, D.C., continue to be among the wasserski-online.de most rapidly growing in the Amtrak system, setting new ridership and revenue records in federal fiscal year 2013, according to a recent annual report released by Amtrak.

 Ridership on the Piedmont service increased by 4.7 percent to 170,266 and revenue increased 8.1 percent to more than $3.3 million.
 Ridership on the Carolinian increased by 3.6 percent to 317,550, and revenue increased by 6.4 percent to more than $19.8 million during that same period.
 The figures represent the fourth consecutive year of growth for both routes.

-Considering this, we are currently investing more than $520 million in American Recovery and Reinvestment Act funds into the Piedmont Improvement Program to build tracks and make crossings safer on the North Carolina Railroad between Raleigh and Charlotte.
+Considering this, we are currently investing more than $520 million in American Recovery and info viagra'>info viagra Reinvestment Act funds into the Piedmont Improvement Program to build tracks and make crossings safer on the North Carolina Railroad between Raleigh and Charlotte.

-When the pill price levitra improvements are finished in 2017, we will add two additional daily round trips to only now the Piedmont service.
+When the generic cialis sale'>generic cialis sale improvements are finished in 2017, we will add two additional daily round trips to order viagra the Piedmont service.
 The increased capacity on the railroad will better connect the economic regions of Raleigh and Charlotte and the cities, towns and communities in between, and provide greater opportunities for job growth and economic development.
 In addition, the crossing safety improvements will result in improved safety and mobility for the communities along the rail line.

 But our job is not complete.
 We continue to strive to find ways to improve the service.
 We are looking at both service efficiencies and enhancements for our customers, as well as better connections to the northeast and, yes, to Atlanta.